 - Implement side effect tracking systems: Develop standardized questionnaires to proactively identify and address common issues like nausea, constipation, or gallbladder concerns.

-- Define success metrics: Establish clear parameters for what constitutes adequate response (e.g., 5% weight loss after 12 weeks) and criteria for continuing or discontinuing therapy.
+- Define success metrics: Establish clear parameters for adequate response (e.g., referencing manufacturer-approved response benchmarks from the approved product’s prescribing information) and criteria for continuing or discontinuing therapy.

 - Utilize remote monitoring tools: Consider continuous glucose monitoring, digital scales, or app-based reporting to gather data between visits.